 How to travel from Lucerne to Mt.
 Titlis via Engelberg

 If you choose to drive, there is parking at the cable car station in Engelberg.
-You need to take exit 33 at Stans-Sud from the E35/A2 when driving from Lucerne.
-Titlis Valley cable car station is well signposted after that.
+You need to take exit 33 at Stans-Sud from the E35/A2 when driving from Lucerne and follow the signs to Titlis Valley cable car station.

 The views from Mt.
 Rigi make this place something special: you can see Lake Lucerne, Lake Zug and Lake Lauerz from the summit.
 At a distance of around 22 kilometres (or 14 miles) from Lucerne, it’s also pretty easy to reach.